Krishna4802/Dummy/README.md

                 FROM #HistoryTables
                 WHERE RowNum > @KeepCount

-                -- Check the generated SQL
+                -- Debug: Check the generated SQL
                 PRINT 'Generated SQL: ' + @SQL

                 -- Execute the generated SQL to drop the old history tables EXEC sp_executesql @SQL
+            END
+            ELSE
+            BEGIN
+                PRINT 'No tables to delete.'
             END

             -- Drop the temp table
             DROP TABLE #HistoryTables
         END